sandordargo/cmake-project-creator/README.md

 A directory object can have the following optional elements:

 - `library` indicating whether a given component should be delivered as a library.
 Only `source` type directories should use this option.
-Its values can be `null`, `STATIC` or `SHARED`
+Its values can be `null`, `STATIC` or `SHARED`.
+Beware that if you decide to go with `null`, you want to be able to link it in unittests.
+I recommend delivering a library if you want to have tests.
+[More info on the topic here.](https://stackoverflow.com/a/52105591/3238101)
 - `executable` indicating whether a given component should have an executable, if set to `true`, a `main.cpp` will be generated.
 Only `source` type directories should use this option.
 - `include` indicating whether a given `source` component has a corresponding `include` counterpart or not.
 Only `source` type directories should use this option.
 - `dependencies` array containing all the dependencies of the given component